The

 Connections

-Looking at the variable capacitor from the bottom side, the
+Looking at the variable capacitor

-side without the control shaft, you will see two trimmer
+from the bottom side, the side without the control shaft, you

-screws and the three strip connections.
-The two trimmer
+will see two trimmer screws and the three strip

-screws add extra fixed capacitance to the variable
+connections.
+The two trimmer screws add extra fixed

-photograph for minimum extra capacitance.
-This is the
+capacitance.
+This is the position where the

-screws are clear of the lower metal plates.
+of the lower metal plates.

 The middle strip is the common ground for the two capacitors